Accessibility

 Water pipe responsibilities for property owners

-Homeowners (single family homes and duplexes)
+Homeowners (single-family homes and duplexes)

 Illustration showing portions of pipe that property owners and City are responsible for

 You own the water pipe from your home up to the shut-off valve (usually at your property line).
 We own the shut-off valve.
 The responsibility for a leak on private residential property can be determined by turning off the water at the shut-off valve.
 If the leak stops, repairing the leak is your responsibility.
+We do not trace private sewer or water pipes on public or private property.
+Unlike other utilities, we do not own these pipes.
+They have been installed by private contractors.
+We may have records provided by the contractors when the water and sewer service was installed.
+These are available to property owners.
+However, we cannot guarantee their accuracy.
+Contact us for more information.

 If there is a leak in your water pipe: